 Compute Component Frequencies in Frequency Domain

-The Nyquist components of the forward FFT contains a series of high-magnitude items, rendered as vertical lines in the graph below:
+The Nyquist components of the forward FFT contain a series of high-magnitude items, rendered as vertical lines in the graph below:

-These high-magnitude items correspond exaclty to the frequencies you specified in the
+These high-magnitude items correspond exactly to the frequencies you specified in the

 Recreate the Original Signal

-Use an inverse FFT to recreate a signal in the time-domain from the frequency domain-data returned by the forward FFT:
+Use an inverse FFT to recreate a signal in the time domain, using the frequency-domain data returned by the forward FFT.

 2 * n: